 So, should you stick with it because homeschool is a commitment like marriage?
 No way!
 The only commitment you have made is to your kids.
 It is a commitment to giving them the best opportunities and education to help them become well adjusted, educated, productive members of society.
 And if at some point you need outside help to achieve this, it is more beneficial to admit it than be hard headed and committed to a phantom cause that could come back to haunt you.

 Basically all she had to say was that those of us going at it one year at a time are weak and just leaving ourselves an excuse for when we are ready to give up.

 But to her I say, last I checked homeschooling was not an institution or cult which one signed onto with an oath, blood test and fingerprints.
 If we as parents were aware enough to see that something was not right with the public system, and in turn did what we could to make it as right as possible by homeschooling, then we should continue to be on the lookout for what may go wrong.
 Because life has a way of taking a dump on our good intentions.
 And we always need to be ready to steer around the mess. (sorry for the analogy; #boymom).

 So let’s not alienate the moms who fell into homeschooling out of necessity and are fearful of their abilities.
 I was one of them.
 At one point public school was our choice and we were certain it was the right thing for our kids.
 We were shell shocked to learn otherwise.
-And with wisely timid steps we have chosen to take on the task of homeschooling, feeling that it is the right thing at this time.
-But we are ever mindful that certainty is fickle, and needs change.
+And with wisely timid steps we have chosen to take on the task of homeschooling, knowing that it was the right decision for us.
+But we are ever mindful that needs and circumstances change.
 So we forge on doing the best we can, one year at a time.